 Chromatography runs are programmed as Methods in UNICORN.
 Before you can proceed with a chromatography run you need either to use an existing method or create a new method.
-This chapter describes how to create new methods.
+For ÄKTAxpress systems a Method Plan is normally created first using the Method Wizard in the Method Editor module.
+The Method Plan is then completed in the Method Wizard in the System Control module when the run or runs are to be executed.
+Single methods can also be created by using text instructions or based on saved templates.
+This chapter describes how to create new method plans and methods.
 It also contains instructions for signing a method.

 Topic See

-How to use the Method Wizard 5.1
+How to use the ÄKTAxpress Method Wizard 5.1

 How to use the Method templates 5.2

-How to use Text instructions 5.3
+How to use Text instructions

-How to sign the method 5.4
+How to sign the method

-5.1 How to use the Method Wizard
+5.1 How to use the ÄKTAxpress Method Wizard